genesiscommunitysuccess/docs/docs/01_getting-started/03_quick-start/07_run-the-application.md

 ### Connecting the back end and front end

-With this next step, we will configure an nginx working as a reverse proxy.
+With this next step, we will configure an nginx server working as a reverse proxy.

 In your CentOS terminal, enter:
 ```shell